1946 Ohio State Buckeyes football team

-The 1946 Ohio State Buckeyes football team was an American football team that represented Ohio State University in the 1946 Big Ten Conference football season.
+The 1946 Ohio State Buckeyes football team was an American football team that represented Ohio State University in the 1946 Big Nine Conference football season.
 In Paul Bixler's only season as head coach, the Buckeyes compiled a 4–3–2 record (2–3–1 against conference opponents) and were outscored by a total of 170 to 166.
 The Buckeyes were ranked No. 12 in the AP Poll on November 4, 1946, but lost the final two games of their season against No. 9 Illinois and No. 8 Michigan.
 Right guard Warren Amling, a veterinary student, was elected as team captain.

+Ohio State was ranked at No. 25 in the final Litkenhous Difference by Score System rankings for 1946.